openssl/openssl/doc/designs/quic-design/server/quic-polling.md

 It is desirable to be able to cause blocking I/O operations to time out.
-For example, an application might want to perform a blocking read from a peer but not wait for a certain amount of time.
+For example, an application might want to perform a blocking read from a peer but only wait for a certain amount of time.

 We support this with a configurable timeout per each type of operation.